Piistachyoo/Clinic-Management-System/README.md

 ###  User mode:
 - View single patient record with his/her ID.
-- View all reserved time slots with it's corresponding time and ID.
+- View all reserved time slots with their corresponding time and ID.